cocos/cocos-docs/en/editor/extension/scene-script.md

 # Call the engine API and project script

-In the plugin you can declare a special script file (scene script), the script and the script in the project ( `assets` directory script) has the same environment, that is in this script can call the engine API and other projects Script to achieve:
+In a plugin, a special script called a scene script can be created in assets\.
+This special script can call the engine API and other projects scripts to achieve special functionality, including:

-- Traverse the nodes in the scene to get or change the data
+- Traverse the nodes in the scene to get or change the data.
-- Call the other scripts in the project to complete the job
+- Call the other scripts in the project to complete the job.

-## Register the scene script
+## Registering the scene script

 First add a `scene` field to the `contributions` property of `pacakge.json`, the value of which is the path to a script file, relative to the extension package directory.